kgateway-dev/kgateway.io/content/docs/observability/_index.md

    helm repo update
    ```

 2. Install the OpenTelemetry collector in your cluster.
-This command sets up pipelines that scrape metrics from the gateway proxies, Gloo Gateway control plane, and external auth and rate limiting add-ons, and exposes them in Prometheus format.
+This command sets up pipelines that scrape metrics from the gateway proxies, {{< reuse "docs/snippets/product-name.md" >}} control plane, and external auth and rate limiting add-ons, and exposes them in Prometheus format.
    ```sh
    helm upgrade --install opentelemetry-collector open-telemetry/opentelemetry-collector \
    --version 0.97.1 \